-As a result of the activities included, students will be able to:
+As a result of the included activities, students will be able to:

 Did you know that Winnie the Pooh was inspired by a true story about a bear named Winnie?
 On his way to the front, veterinarian Harry Colebourn rescued a bear.
 He named her Winnie after his hometown of Winnipeg, Canada.
 Harry’s great-granddaughter tells this remarkable story of friendship.
 She shares the journey from Canada to England and finally to the London Zoo where Winnie made a new friend named Christopher Robin.